semrush/intergalactic/website/docs/components/input/input-code.md

 @## Input with multiple addons

-If you need to stack two addons, the indents of neighboring addons shall be divided in half to maintain the normal clickable area around them.
+If you need to stack two addons, the indents of neighboring addons shall be divided in half to maintain the normal target area around them.

 @example 2addon